nerrscdmo/do-data-processing/README.md

 ## Scripts to Run:

-To update the trends, work of off the following, from the SWMP synthesis effort:
+To update the trends, download fresh data (**make sure the final year has been through at least annual qc at reserves**; there were some qaqc issues with recently submitted data during this effort); then work of off the following, from the SWMP synthesis effort, to calculate trends:

 -  [trend analysis Rmd](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/blob/f7cbea75e33a55144f8b892123775bdaff02431a/R/Analyses_for_paper/02_long-term-trends/02_long-term_trend_analyses.Rmd)  (that is a commit from before some changes were made that affect nutrient trend calculations, but wouldn't affect DO trend calculations)
 -  [WQ GAM function](https://github.com/Lake-Superior-Reserve/WQ_SWMP_Synthesis/blob/f7cbea75e33a55144f8b892123775bdaff02431a/helper_files/functions.R#L415)